Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in, and no supporting paperwork whatsoever.

 Everybody used the space race template to apply to government.

-But but that's the point.
+But that's the point.

 If we can put a man on the moon, in those days, the only way you could get to the moon was through a big government project.

-If you uh when you buy a car and you need the government to have a hand in the manufacture of that automobile, that's not a that's not a man on the moon moment.
+When you buy a car and you need the government to have a hand in the manufacture of that automobile, that's not a man-on-the-moon moment.

-These these are things that humanity was able to accomplish for its entire existence until we started thinking of it in terms of Sputnik moments.
+These are things that humanity was able to accomplish for its entire existence until we started thinking of it in terms of Sputnik moments.

-The th that you could provide a rude dwelling for you and your family, and and you could get from point A to point B. And if you happen to fall off the roof of your rude dwelling, uh you could somehow uh manage to make arrangements for your own health care yourself.
+And if you happen to fall off the roof of your rude dwelling, you could somehow manage to make arrangements for your own health care yourself.

-These are not man on the moon moments.
+These are not man-on-the-moon moments.

 That's one small step for man, one giant step for mankind.